Things to do in Forres

 The Falconer Museum is an example of how a small museum can really make the most of its position and new technology to provide an enjoyable, thought-provoking experience.
-There are well thought out displays with a local emphasis including crime and punishment, sport and transport.
+Browse the well thought out displays with a local emphasis including crime and punishment, sport and transport.
 Free Admission.

 Friend of Charles Darwin

 The Falconer Room within the museum is an exploration of the achievements of Hugh Falconer, palaeontologist and botanist and friend of Charles Darwin.
 Darwin and Falconer exchanged letters as Darwin worked on The Origin of The Species.

 Benromach Distillery is an independently owned whisky distillery where the emphasis is on tradition and heritage.
 No computers are used in the production which becomes apparent as you tour.
 This Speyside distillery was brought back into production by the family owned, Gordon & MacPhail.
 It is situated near Forres Railway Station.
 It’s easy to find … look out for the brown signs or the distinctive red chimney